eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 ## Copying an existing local project to the cloud

-The folowing procedure copies an existing local project `myFirstNodeProject` over to the remote Codewind deployment.
+The folowing procedure copies an existing local project `myFirstNodeProject` over to the remote Codewind deployment:

-To begin:

 1\.
-Right-click the remote deployment and click the "Add existing project button"
+Right-click the remote deployment and click the `Add existing project button`:

 ![Add existing project](./images/remoteeclipse/addExistingProject.png)

 2\.
-Navigate to the folder containing your local project files, or choose the previously created "myFirstNodeProject" from the workspace.
-Click next to proceed :
+Navigate to the folder containing your local project files, or choose the previously created `myFirstNodeProject` from the workspace.
+Click `Next` to proceed:

 ![Add to Codewind](./images/remoteeclipse/existingProject.png)